 Concavity describes the curvature of a function's graph.
 Understanding concavity is crucial in calculus for determining the behavior of functions, identifying inflection points, and optimizing solutions.
-This article will delve into the methods for finding the concavity of a function, providing a step-by-step guide and illustrating with examples.
+This article will look at the methods for finding the concavity of a function, providing a step-by-step guide and illustrating with examples.

 Understanding Concavity